A to Z Words about Australia Social Studies

 Australia is renowned for its unique and diverse flora and fauna.
 The country is home to many iconic species such as kangaroos, koalas, and the Great Barrier Reef, which is the world’s largest coral reef system.

-Related Article: What Qualifications Do You Need to Study Medicine in Australia?
+Related Article: Where to Study Optometry in Australia

 G’Day